lightstep/opentelemetry-auto-instr-python/docs/advanced_usage.rst

 Agent Configuration
 -------------------

-If the Datadog Agent is on a separate host from your application, you can modify the default ``oteltrace.tracer`` object to utilize another hostname and port.
+If the OpenTelemetry Agent is on a separate host from your application, you can modify the default ``oteltrace.tracer`` object to utilize another hostname and port.
 Here is a small example showcasing this::